Travel guide

 Photo: Miljan Rašević · Pexels

 The list is long and grows every year.
-To keep it clear, here are the most common Galaxy models with eSIM grouped by family, with the detail that the high-end S series has included it as standard for years.
+To avoid getting lost, here are the most common Galaxy models with eSIM grouped by family.
+The high-end S series has included it as standard since 2020, so if your phone is from the last five years and not a very basic range, there's a good chance it has it.

-A Series A54, A55 and selected recent models (see next section)
+A Series A54, A55 and selected recent models Not the entire A range has it, see next section

-The A range is the one that generates the most confusion.
-Not all Galaxy A models have eSIM: for years, Samsung reserved it for high-end models, and in the A series, it gradually added it to only some models.
-For example, the A54 and A55 do include it in their European versions, but many entry-level A models (A1x, A2x) are still dual physical SIM without eSIM.
+The A range causes the most confusion, and rightly so.
+Not all Galaxy A models have eSIM: for years Samsung reserved it for high-end models, and in the A series it was gradually added only to some models.
+For example, the A54 and A55 do incorporate it in their European versions, but many entry-level A models (A1x, A2x) continue to be dual physical SIM without eSIM, and probably will remain so as long as Samsung uses that slot to lower the cost of the model.

-The practical rule: don't rely on the model number, always check in Settings > Connections > SIM card manager.
-If "Add eSIM" does not appear, and you don't see an EID with *#06#, that specific model does not have it, even if another in the same series does.
-We have a detailed analysis in the Galaxy A series guide.
+The practical rule: don't trust the model number, always check Settings > Connections > SIM card manager.
+If "Add eSIM" does not appear and you don't see an EID with *#06#, that specific model doesn't have it, even if another in the same series does.
+And if you bought the phone second-hand or had it brought from outside the EU, also check that it is not locked to an operator: this can prevent you from adding lines from other providers, even if the hardware supports eSIM.

-Tip: If you buy a used Galaxy for travel, ask the seller to dial *#06# and send you a photo.
-If the EID appears, it has eSIM; if not, you'll need a physical card.
+Tip: if you buy a second-hand Galaxy for travel, ask the seller to dial *#06# and send you a photo of the screen.
+If the EID appears, it has an eSIM; if not, you'll need a physical card.

 eSIM on Samsung Galaxy: guide for S24, S25 and A series